 - Assuring reliability: The acceptable level of service assurance for most time-critical services is 100% and many operator processes need proactive SQM with closed-loop automation to reduce delays and increase network reliability

-- Predictive maintenance: In order to protect the IoT service uptime, digital SQM offers predictive and pre-emptive maintenance for services prone to failure.
+- Predictive maintenance: In order to protect the IoT service uptime, the SQM offers predictive and pre-emptive maintenance for services prone to failure.
 For example, 5G network slices can carry out dynamic route optimization especially for services that are mobile (cars, drones, etc.).
 In order to predict problems accurately and then follow up with pre-emptive maintenance, use of analytics-led SQM will be key

 - Analysis and resolution: Root cause analysis for identification of service issues and use of dynamic orchestration to resolve issues to improve the latency, jitter, bandwidth and other critical characteristics of the network slice, including clearing of alarms